-"the impact of antipredator structure (PVC tubes and nets) placed on geoduck plots had a larger influence on the surrounding food web by providing predation refuge or by changing foraging opportunities.
-In turn, these effects propagated throughout the food web."
+Although they did not predict negative effects on phytoplankton availability in the ecosystem due to overconsumption by geoduck, and geoduck predators did not show a significant change (good news for growers), they did conclude "the impact of antipredator structure (PVC tubes and nets) placed on geoduck plots had a larger influence on the surrounding food web by providing predation refuge or by changing foraging opportunities.

-They go on to note that the model predicts substantial decrease in most bird groups from "bottom-up" effects (meaning impact on food sources)
+In turn, these effects propagated throughout the food web.
+They go on to note that the model predicts substantial decrease in most bird groups from "bottom-up" effects, meaning impact on food sources.
+This prediction includes "most seabirds".
+This is a reminder that the Marbled Murrelet is listed as protected by the Endangered Species Act (ESA) and is listed as a resident of Thurston County in the US Army COE Programmatic Biological

-including "most seabirds".
-This is a reminder that the Marbled Murrelet is listed as protected by the Endangered Species Act (ESA) and is listed as a resident of Thurston County in the US Army COE Programmatic Biological Assessment.
-Additional listed species under the ESA in Thurston County include Bull Trout, Chinook Salmon, Steelhead, Boccaccio, Yelloweye Rockfish, Canary Rockfish, and Southern Resident Killer Whales.
+Assessment.
+Additional listed species under the ESA in Thurston County include Bull Trout, Chinook Salmon, Steelhead, Boccaccio, Yelloweye Rockfish, Canary Rockfish, and Southern Resident Keller Whales.

-This is important - the same data used in the GARP study makes dire predictions of what happens when modeled for expansion in the Ferriss study.
-Either way, this science does not prove geoduck aquaculture to be environmentally safe - indeed, it suggests quite the opposite.
-Empiric research has not been done, and we cannot suggest mitigation for effects that we don't fully understand.
+This is important - the same data used in the GARP study makes dire predictions when modeled in the Ferriss study.
+Either way, this science does not prove geoduck aquaculture safe or suggest that there is no net loss of ecologic function - indeed, quite the opposite.

-2. Next, let's look at the Programmatic Biologic Assessments (PBA), both from NOAA and US Army Corp of Engineers Seattle District prominently cited by County and Industry.
+2. Next, let's look at the Programmatic Biologic Assessments, both from NOAA and US Army Corp of Engineers Seattle District prominently cited by County and Industry.